 Like a gorilla making its nest at night, we have taken great care so your day at Taronga Zoo Sydney is safe and enjoyable.
 Taronga TV’s Hayden Turner takes you through all the changes to your visit in this short video.

 What changes have been made to Taronga Zoo Sydney's operations for guest and staff safety?

 Taronga has made many modifications to support social distancing regulations.
 These include:

-- Daily visitor numbers will be limited to ensure group numbers are controlled and everyone has space to enjoy their visit safely
+- Daily visitor numbers are monitored to ensure everyone has space to enjoy their visit safely

-- Tickets will be only be available to purchase online from taronga.org.au
+- Tickets are only available to purchase online from taronga.org.au

 - Zoo Friends and complimentary ticket holders will be required to register their visit online before attending the Zoo

-- In person keeper talks will not resume, but can be accessed virtually
+- In person keeper talks have not resumed, but can be accessed virtually

-- The Backyard to Bush petting areas will continue to be temporarily closed to the public
+- The Backyard to Bush petting areas is temporarily closed to the public

-- Cash will not be accepted on site with contactless payments preferred
+- Cash is not accepted on site with contactless payments available

-- Cafés and dining areas will operate in-line with the NSW restrictions applicable at the time with hygiene in these areas a high priority
+- Cafés and dining areas operate in-line with the NSW restrictions applicable at the time with hygiene in these areas a high priority

-- Retail stores will open with limited capacity in-store and contactless payments preferred
+- Retail stores are open with limited capacity in-store and contactless payments available

 Some aspects of Taronga Zoo remain temporarily closed or are operating in-line with current restrictions to enable indoor distancing or 1 person per 4m2 rule.
 These include:

 - Spaces and exhibits that are indoors or enclosed

 - Indoor and outdoor dining spaces have limited seating capacity and changed queuing

-- Shared facilities such as playgrounds (our playgrounds will be open, however, play equipment does not receive additional sanitisation and guests will be asked to practice good hygiene and to adhere to social distancing requirements if using the play equipment)
+- Our playgrounds are open.
+However, play equipment does not receive additional sanitisation and guests will be asked to practice good hygiene and to adhere to social distancing if using the play equipment

 These adjustments will be continually modified in line with current restrictions and the most accurate information will always be updated on this webpage.